-Hysteroscopy allows direct visualization of the uterine cavity.
-In most cases, it detects malignant pathologies and, in these circumstances, it permits an endometrial sampling or removal of the lesion during the same procedure [15,16].
+Hysteroscopy allows direct visualization and examination of the uterine cavity.
+In some cases, it can also suspect malignant pathologies and, in these circumstances, hysteroscopy allows to perform an endometrial sampling or removal of the endometrial pathology in an outpatient setting during the same procedure [15,16].
 Although the final diagnosis is histologic, there are some morphological hysteroscopic criteria that are indicative of endometrial cancer.

-The purpose of this study is to evaluate the diagnostic accuracy of hysteroscopy for de diagnosis of malignant endometrial lesions.
+The purpose of this study is to assess the diagnostic accuracy of hysteroscopy and endometrial biopsy in the diagnosis of malignant endometrial lesions.